 After my husbandâ€™s death, I felt it was time to search for actual help.
 I am learning coping mechanisms that helped me get through periods of grief.
 Isolation is not the solution. â€œSunlightâ€ is the answer.
 By taking initiative to strengthen myself, I was no longer at the mercy of the abusers but I reclaimed my life.

 This is why you need to reach out to a trusted clergy outside the circuit, state, or even outside the denomination.
 He may suggest attending another congregation.
 He will suggest a counselor or mental health professional.
 He may offer help to bring those who harmed you to accountability.

 Your brain is a cruel liar.
 It replays the trauma in your mind and reminds you of how God is evil and how you are worthless.
 That was the worst feeling I had.
 It tells you these lies often, and you believe them after so many times of replay.
-I would have agreed with Stephen Fry, and made a mental note not to visit Ireland in the future, if I have a future.
-As a result, I became a functioning maltheist, resenting God for working through His professors at the seminary and how he could define any thing good because He is God and I am just a mere puppet, waiting to be destroyed.
+I would have agreed with Stephen Fry, and made a mental note not to visit Ireland in the future to avoid punishment for blasphemy.
+As a result, I became a functioning maltheist, resenting God for working through the professors at the seminary and how dare He could define any thing good because He is God and I am just a mere puppet, waiting to be destroyed.